nextcloud/news/docs/developer/External-Api.md

 To find out if a user is running an older News version than **8.8.0**, make a request to the following route:

-A 404 will indicate that the v2 API is not present.
-Afterwards try a call to the following route:

 * **Method**: GET
 * **Route**: https://yourowncloud.com/index.php/apps/news/api/v1-2/version
 * **Authentication**: [required](#authentication)